 Why buy the ShowCase when there are less expensive options?
 I already have a slew of Yakima same-key cores, so I knew I’d choose Yakima over Thule or other brands.
 But why not choose a less expensive Yakima box, such as the RocketBox or SkyBox?
 I had never owned a cargo box before.
 But I still knew that I didn’t want my first experience to be with a box that has a flimsy lid or is noisy on the road.
 Every review I’ve read about the ShowCase indicates that Yakima has learned a lot over the years about improving structural rigidity and aerodynamics.
 I think all of their research, development, and experience culminates in the ShowCase.
 I bought it with the confidence that it’s the most rigid, quietest box that I can put on my car.

 The extra rigidity comes at the cost of more weight.
 The ShowCase 15 weighs 56 lbs, compared to 46 lbs for the SkyBox 16 and 40 lbs for the RocketBox 14.
 That translates directly into 10-16 lbs of reduced weight carrying capacity and slightly more effort to lift the box into mounting position.
 I can live with limiting myself to “only” 100 lbs of cargo on the roof; I’m not going on safari. 😉 I mentioned noise, aerodynamics, and fuel economy above.
 I’m an analytical type who wants to know “how much noise” and “how much fuel economy” each option provides.
 So, I’ve done some testing and have shared my results in this entry.

-I’ve included more photos below.
+I’ve included more info and photos below.
 I’ll update the album with shots of the ShowCase mounted on the car when I have my roof rack.